jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

          }

-To avoid passing specific ``scope member`` elements, you can use the pre-defined ``All_FortiGate`` device group to get all the FortiExtender devices for the specifid ADOM:
+To avoid passing specific ``scope member`` elements, you can use the pre-defined ``All_FortiGate`` device group to get all the FortiExtender devices for the specified ADOM:

 .. tab-set::